Cathedral Cove walking track is now OPEN.

 In c1350 AD the Te Arawa Waka arrives and Hei settles his people in Te O ā Hei (Hahei).
 This was the creation of the Ngāti Hei ("People of Hei").
 As the tribe grew they expanded around Te Whanganui-A-Hei (The Big Bay of Hei) and created many Pā ("strongholds").

-The Māori name for Cathedral Cove is Motauhi "a place to come and debate".
+The Māori name for Cathedral Cove is Mautohe "a place to come and debate".
 The Ngāti Hei would gather on the Pā above the Cathedral Archway to discuss matters concerning the bay.

 The HMB Endeavour sailed into Te Whanganui-A-Hei on Friday, 3rd November 1769 CE.
 Upon seeing the archway Captain James Cook thought it looked like a Cathedral roof and so gave it its English name.